-In honor of our member and friend, Saurabh Madaan, joining Tom Gayner’s team at Markel Corporation, we revisit below our exclusive interview with Tom, who serves as chief investment officer and co-chief executive officer of Markel.
-In the timeless interview, conducted near the stock market bottom in March 2009, Tom provides some much-needed perspective and investment wisdom.
+We revisit our exclusive conversation with Tom Gayner, chief investment officer and co-chief executive officer of Markel Corporation.
+In this timeless interview, conducted near the stock market bottom in March 2009, Tom provides some much-needed perspective and investment wisdom.

 MOI Global: You have stated that the businesses you seek should have (1) a demonstrated record of profitability and good returns on total capital, (2) high measures of talent and integrity in management, (3) favorable reinvestment dynamics over time, and (4) a purchase price that is fair or better.
 Perfection, however, is rarely attainable in the stock market.
 Have you had to compromise on these criteria, and if so, could you illuminate for us how you decide on acceptable versus unacceptable trade-offs?